Luki128/schema-based-animator/README.md

 # schema-based-animator
-Scritable engine to generate animations writen in c# To generate out source like mp4 or gif engie use FFmpeg binaries that you can find here: https://github.com/BtbN/FFmpeg-Builds/releases
+Scritable engine to generate animations writen in c# netcore To generate out source like mp4 or gif engie use FFmpeg binaries that you can find here: https://github.com/BtbN/FFmpeg-Builds/releases